 When You Don’t Know What Dentist to Choose

 Finding a good dentist can be difficult.
 You don’t want to get stuck with someone who is not qualified, or worse yet, one who will hurt you!
-On the other hand, if you’re like many patients that haven’t been to a dentist in over 5 years because of fear of pain, it’s time to face your fears and find that perfect (or nearly perfect) dentist!
-Brushing and flossing alone are no substitute for regular checkups with a dentist.
-These checkups can prevent heart attacks, strokes and other medical conditions!
-While some people don’t enjoy going to the dentist’s office, if you follow these steps then finding an oral health care provider that is right for you may not be too difficult after all.
+On the other hand, if you’re like many patients that haven’t been to a dentist in over five years because of fear of pain, it’s time to face your fears and find that perfect (or nearly excellent) dentist!
+Brushing and flossing alone is no substitute for regular checkups with a dentist.
+These checkups can prevent heart attacks, strokes, and other medical conditions!
+While some people don’t enjoy going to the dentist’s office, finding an oral health care provider that is right for you may not be too difficult if you follow these steps.

-In this blog you will find some helpful tips for finding a great dentist in Shelby Township
+In this blog, you will find helpful tips for finding a great dentist in Shelby Township.

 Finding a good dentist can be tricky.
-You want someone who is skilled, caring, and affordable.
+You want someone skilled, caring, and affordable.
 But where to look?
 What should you ask?
 And how much does this cost anyway?
 Read on for some tips!
-I’m not kidding, this is probably the most important post you will ever read.
-I know how it feels to have a mouth full of cavities and feel like no one can help me.
-You want to be able to smile with confidence and that starts with your teeth!
-This blog post will provide you with some helpful information on how to find a good dentist so that your dental health doesn’t stay in jeopardy for any longer than necessary.
-We’re going to take a look at some factors that make up what makes someone great, then we’ll list out some dentists who are worth checking out.
+I’m not kidding; this is probably the most important post you will ever read.
+I know how it feels to have a mouth full of cavities and think like no one can help me.
+You want to be able to smile with confidence, and that starts with your teeth!
+This blog post will provide helpful information on finding a good dentist so your dental health doesn’t stay in jeopardy for longer than necessary.
+We will look at some factors that make up what makes someone great; then, we’ll list some dentists worth checking out.
 Ready?
 Let’s go!

 A Personal Decision

 If the thought of going to the dentist makes you anxious, you are in good company.
 But your dentist is your partner in oral health.
-Routine dental checkups and treatment by a dentist can help keep your teeth, mouth and gums healthy and prevent dental disease.
-And poor oral health can contribute to other health risks including cardiovascular disease.
+Routine dental checkups and treatment by a dentist can help keep your teeth, mouth, and gums healthy and prevent dental disease.
+And poor oral health can contribute to other health risks, including cardiovascular disease.
 How do you find the best dentist who is right for you?
-Here are some important factors to keep in mind.
+Here are some essential factors to keep in mind.

 • Ask your doctor or a pharmacist.
 Members of the medical community often know one another.